Home / packaging / finishes / debossing

 Enhanced Aesthetic Appeal

 Debossing creates controlled depth and shadow, producing visible contrast and surface texture.
-Designs range from shallow recesses (fractions of a millimeter) to deeper impressions (around 1 mm), which change how light reveals detail.
-Uncoated and matte stocks show the effect most clearly, while ink filling or selective varnish can add targeted color or gloss inside the recess.
+Designs can range from shallow recesses to deeper impressions, with the achievable depth depending on factors such as the substrate, material thickness, die design, and press settings.
+Uncoated and matte stocks can make the effect particularly visible, while ink filling or selective varnish can add targeted color or gloss inside the recess.

 Brand Differentiation